intelops/kubviz/README.md

 **NOTE:**

 A time-based job scheduler is added for each plugins.
 They allow you to schedule and automate the execution of plugins at specific times, intervals.
-Each plugin execution can be configured to run at a precise time or at regular intervals.
+Each plugin execution can be configured to run at a precise time or at regular intervals.If we pass interval as '0' value its disable the plugins from scheduling.

 #### How to Verify if Everything is Up and Running